Biden to push his big infrastructure plan in GOP stronghold

 “The unfortunate truth is that our aging infrastructure and local government budgets cannot withstand the strain of increasingly frequent storms,” they wrote.
 “As mayors of great American cities in the South, we lie awake at night dreading each forecasted storm.”

+But Rep. Steve Scalise, the Republican whip who represents portions of Louisiana, derided Biden's plan as a “budget-busting tax hike spending boondoggle masquerading as an infrastructure bill.”

+“Raising taxes that will force middle-class jobs overseas is not infrastructure," Scalise said.
+“Unionizing health care workers is not infrastructure.”

-There is general agreement among Democrats and Republicans in Washington about the need for infrastructure spending.
+There is general agreement among Democrats and Republicans in Washington about the need for infrastructure spending, and the White House has been quick to point out that some GOP mayors and governors have supported elements of Biden's plan even if those in Congress do not.
 But there are significant hurdles for Biden's proposal to garner Republican backing.

 Republicans want to define infrastructure more narrowly, concentrating on roads, bridges, airports, transit and broadband rather than renewable energy and access to caregivers.
 They object to undoing the 2017 tax cuts and imposing higher taxes on corporations and the wealthy.